coozoo/qtoptirunindicator/README.md

 ## Technical Info

-So I've use this repo
+So I've used this repo

 ```shell
 chenxiaolong/bumblebee